 Cover art for the new Boom! soundtrack release Apologies for the lack of updates.
 I've been extremely busy lately and I expect to be busy all summer long but hopefully I'll find some free time to update a bit more in the coming weeks.
 In the meantime I wanted to let fans of the Oscar … Continue reading John Barry’s BOOM!
 Soundtrack

 Joseph Losey's Boom!
 (1968) is one of the most famously criticized and misunderstood films from the late sixties.
-Its original $3.9 million dollar budget ballooned into 10 million by the time shooting stopped and that money was mainly used to pay the million dollar salaries of the film's two stars (Elizabeth Taylor and Richard Burton) … Continue reading Joseph Losey’s Boom!
+Its original $3.9 million dollar budget ballooned into 10 million by the time shooting stopped and that money was mainly used to pay the enormous salaries of the film's two stars (Elizabeth Taylor and Richard Burton) and … Continue reading Joseph Losey’s Boom!
 (1968)